 Understanding the Basics

-The appeal of SIMPLE IRAs is that they have minimal paperwork requirements, just an initial plan document and annual disclosures to employees.
+The appeal of a SIMPLE is that they have minimal paperwork requirements, just an initial plan document and annual disclosures to employees.
 The employer establishes the plan through a financial institution that administers it.
 Startup and maintenance costs are low, and employers get a tax deduction for contributions they make for employees.

-To be eligible to establish a SIMPLE IRA, the employer must have 100 or fewer employees.
+To be eligible to establish this type of IRA, the employer must have 100 or fewer employees.
 Those who are self-employed or are sole proprietors are eligible to establish a SIMPLE IRA as well.
 As stated, to participate in the plan, employees must have earned at least $5,000 in compensation in any two previous calendar years and be expected to make at least $5,000 in the current year.
 Employers can choose less restrictive participation requirements if they wish.
 An employer may also choose to exclude from participation employees who receive benefits through a union.

 Rules and Taxes

 According to IRS rules and laws, the business operating this type of IRA cannot employ more than 100 employees.

 All contributed retirement funds grow at a tax-deferred rate.
 However, upon retirement, distributions are taxed as income and are subject to a percentage being withdrawn by the IRS.

 SIMPLE IRA Contributions

 For 2021, the amount that an employee can contribute to their SIMPLE is $13,500.

 If an employee or the employer is age 50 or over, catch-up contribution eligibility opens.
 Persons over 50 years old are allowed to contribute more money to their SIMPLE.
 For 2021, the amount is $3,000 on top of the $13,500 afforded to those under 50.